 Why Dark Beige Could Be the New 'White'

-White has always been synonymous with timelessness and simplicity, homeowners and designers are craving something warmer and more grounded.
+While white has always been synonymous with timelessness and simplicity, homeowners and designers are craving something warmer and more grounded: dark beige

-With its earthy warmth and versatility, dark beige is poised to take center stage as modern interiors' new go-to paint color.
+With its earthy warmth and versatility, darker beige is poised to take center stage as modern interiors' new go-to paint color.

 Image credit: instagram.com